OMERNAJ-hub/Vortex-Fiber-Engine/docs/api/middleware/logger.md

 The middleware should therefore be one of the first to be registered.
 :::

-After you initiate your Fiber app, you can use the following possibilities:
+After you initiate your Vortex app, you can use the following possibilities:

 ```go
 // Initialize default config